MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 | 2024         | March 11     | 5.2402.XX    |

 **Release notes for Microsoft Mesh on PC & Quest 2**

+## Version 5.2505.XX

+### What's new

+Meta Quest devices enrolled with Horizon Managed Services (formerly Quest for Business) can now sign in to Mesh while respecting device-level Conditional Access policies.
+This enables users to successfully authenticate into Mesh application on Quest in Mobile Device Management (MDM) scenarios.
+Mesh currently does not support Mobile Application Management (MAM).

 ## Version 5.2504.XX